hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 ## tested systems - working

 - samsung chromebook xe503c12 - peach pit
+- samsung chromebook xe503c32 - peach pi

 see also https://github.com/hexdump0815/imagebuilder/issues/80 for all above

 ## untested systems

-- samsung chromebook xe503c32 - peach pi

-  - might work with a bit of luck
-  - u-boot.kpart in /boot/extra - untested too
+- none, there are only the above two peach systems

 ## generic mainline linux on arm chromebook notes